ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 ## HTTP/3 SETTINGS Parameter Registration

-The following entries are added to the "HTTP/3 Settings" registry established by
+The following entry is added to the "HTTP/3 Settings" registry established by
 [HTTP3]:

 The `SETTINGS_ENABLE_WEBTRANSPORT` parameter indicates that the specified